Enabling External Devices Management

 Once the user starts the support session, they are presented with a Session ID:

-As best practice, your Goverlan Reach Gateway public facing address should be configured with a TLS identity certificate.
+As a best practice, your Goverlan Reach Gateway public facing address should be configured with a TLS identity certificate.
 Service identity validation is then confirmed to the end user.
 The user can click on the “Server identify verified” link to display certificate information.
 If your Gateway public facing address is not configured with an identity certificate, the Session ID window will turn red as follows:

 Operator Side > Connecting the Session